apache/trafficserver/doc/developer-guide/internal-libraries/MemSpan.en.rst

    Strong caution must be used with containers such as :code:`std::vector` or :code:`std::string` because the lifetime of the memory can be much less than the lifetime of the container.
 In particular, adding or removing any element from a :code:`std::vector` can cause a re-allocation, invalidating any view of the original memory.
-In general views should be treated like iterators.
+In general views should be treated like iterators, suitable for passing to nested function calls but not for storing.